stolostron/rhacm-docs/install/ansible_tower.md

 {{site.data.keyword.rh_tm}} Ansible Tower automates continuous configurations and deployments.
 {:shortdesc}

 Red Hat Ansible Tower is an Internet-based hub that runs your automation tasks.
-You can configure the optional license to use Red Hat Ansible Tower with the automation capability of the {{site.data.keyword.product}} {{site.data.keyword.gui}}.
+You can configure the optional license to use Red Hat Ansible Tower with the automation capability of the {{site.data.keyword.product}} console.

 ## Installing Red Hat Ansible Tower